ricksoliveira/character_api_dio/README.md

 >      http://localhost:8080/api/v1/profession
 >      ```
 >
->    - The `charSpec` field can be one out of 5 possibilities:
+>    - The `charSpec` field can only be one out of 5 possibilities:
 >      - WARRIOR
 >      - PALADIN
 >      - MAGE